 Alternative 1, Configuration B will use the same amount and type of construction equipment as the Proposed Project and involve the same number of truck trips on a daily basis for sediment removal and reservoir management; however, sediment removal under this Alternative is expected to have a shorter duration than the Proposed Project due to the reduced amount of sediment to be removed.
+Use of sediment removal dump trucks that meet EPA's emission standards for Model Year 2007 or later and use of off-road equipment that meets, at a minimum, EPA's emission standards for Tier 3 equipment, would result in a reduction of GHG emissions.
 As noted in Section 3.6, generation of greenhouse gas emissions under the Proposed Project is not "cumulatively considerable" and is therefore less than significant under CEQA.
 Alternative 1, Configuration B will have the same amount of daily equipment usage/truck traffic and reduced overall sediment removal duration; therefore, this alternative will generate less greenhouse gas emissions than the Proposed Project.
 This impact will not be "cumulatively considerable" and is therefore less than significant under CEQA.